Outdoor Living

 May 4, 2026

-Late May is when you drag chairs onto gravel that was fine in April, realize the walk to the grill still splashes after rain, and wonder whether cleanup or stone should lead the budget.
-You can hear school break in the neighborhood while you stand on a patio that still lists slightly toward the garage.
-Homeowners in Waukesha, Pewaukee, and Brookfield often feel every outdoor project at once right after the calendar flips to summer mode.
-This quiz does not replace a site visit.
-It lines up your honest answers with one primary service path we already describe online.
+Late May is when you drag chairs onto the patio, realize the walk to the grill still splashes after rain, and wonder whether cleanup or new hardscape should come first.
+Homeowners in Waukesha, Pewaukee, and Brookfield often feel every outdoor project at once as summer approaches.
+This quiz lines up your answers with one primary service path—we still need a site visit to confirm grade and scope.

 Pick one answer per question.
 When you submit, you will see one direction plus a link to the matching service page.
-If two stories feel equally loud, run the quiz twice with different honest answers.
-Patios, walks, cleanup, and fire features compete for the same weekends.
-The quiz picks a starting lane so your first call is not a vague everything outdoors message.
-After you see a result, read schools out lawn traffic when turf wear is the louder story than stone.
+If two answers feel equally important, run the quiz twice with different choices.
+After your result, read our side yard walkway guide when a permanent path fits better than reseeding turf.

 1. Where do you want people to gather first this summer?